tappoz/ArduinoIoT/nrf24l01-radio/README.md

 Transmitter / Receiver project
 ==============================

-This little projects aim at showing a minimum working example of transmitter / receiver interaction.
+This little project aims at showing a minimum working example of transmitter / receiver interaction.

 ## Hardware setup